yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 Now that we have generated three possible primer schemes for qPCR using our current settings, how can we verify whether these primers are appropriate and exclude potential off-targets?

-You are already familiar with the bed file *"Amplicon locations"*, which is part of the output of the qpcr setting of varVAMP.
+You are already familiar with the bed file “Amplicon locations”, which is part of the output of the qpcr setting of varVAMP.
 As the name suggests, it provides information about the start and end positions of the amplicons, along with the crucial penalty score.
 Please review this file and compare it with the bed file containing the amplicon locations of the first varVAMP run.

 Please try to answer the following questions.

 > <question-title></question-title>
 >
-> 1. What is the difference between the scores for the amplicons generated with and without considering off-target sites?
+> 1. Is there a difference between the primers designed whith consideration of off-target sites and those designed without it?
-> 2. What does the difference mean?
+> 2. Does the output contain off-target amplicons?
-> 3. Why did varVAMP choose these primers?
+> 3. Why didn't varVAMP design primers without off-target sites?
+What does the difference mean?
 > 4. What settings can be modified to generate more possible primers?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-You can find the scores in the files named "Amplicon locations".
-The results generated while considering off-target sites show scores that are 50 points higher than those without considering off-targets.
+No, the primers generated without consideration of off-target sites are identical to those generated with consideration.
 > > 2.
-Because of the enterovirus BLAST db reference, the same primer schemes of the first varVAMP run were found as off-targets and got additional penalty.
+Yes, the amplicons include off-targets.
 > > 3.
-Only these three primer schemes matched our specifications.
+Before varVAMP can account for off-target sites, it must consider settings such as the threshold and the maximum number of ambiguous nucleotides.
+These settings resulted in only three amplicons, all of which contain off-targets.
 > > 4.
 Our threshold for consensus sequences is set to 0.93, which is quite high.
-Lowering the threshold eill generate more potential primer schemes.
+Lowering the threshold will generate more potential primer schemes.
 > {: .solution}
 >
 {: .question}